QXan0nym0usX/KaliNethunter-Moderate-Proot-On-Termux/README.md

 It has to be in the same position as the other lines above

 ## Note
-If you want to show the battery percentage in "kali" without root use this command (SELinux in permissive mode)
+If you want to show the battery percentage in "kali" use this command (SELinux in permissive mode)

 ```
 sudo usermod -aG plugdev kali